How to Use the Water Purifier in Rust

 Final Thoughts

-Using Rust water purifier isn’t glamorous, but early on?
+Using the water purifier in Rust isn’t glamorous.
+But early on?
 It’s a game changer.
-It’s manual, kinda clunky, and takes some attention—but it gives you a steady water supply when you’re just trying to survive.
+It’s manual, kinda clunky, and takes some attention.
+However, it gives you a steady water supply when you’re just trying to survive.

 Once you’ve got a solid base and maybe a farm going, you’ll probably switch to Water Catchers or the fancy powered setup post oil refinery.
 But until then, this little purifier keeps you alive.